Chromaniquej1/hackermerlin_solution/README.markdown

    - `openai==1.3.0`: For LLM-based prompt generation.
    - `python-dotenv==1.0.0`: For secure API key management.

-   If you encounter issues (e.g., on macOS or Linux), ensure `pip` is up-to-date: `pip install --upgrade pip`.

 3. **Set Up Environment Variables**:
    Create a `.env` file in the root directory:
    ```bash